Sylvain-Rama/PNG-Entropy/README.md

 Main Module to calculate Entropy by the direct way with correction of the sampling bias.
 This is needed by the two previous scripts.

+BatchSaveAsPNG.py:

+This script will convert csv or abf files to PNG, save a direct file and a transposed copy and log the file sizes in a Pandas dataframe.

 GenerateRandomNoise.py:

 This will create Gaussian White noise and sort it or not.
-Then save it as a csv, for later analyze of Hs & Hn.
+Then save it as a csv, for later analyze of Hs & Hn or save it as PNG.

 Labview Scripts were made using Labview 2017 and Vision 2017.